agiq/bikesharing/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
+There are two analysis.
+This write up is based on bike.ipynb which perform less optimum compared to bike_dummy_vars.ipynb where I added more dummy variables.
 The objective is to find which variable(s) is/are significant in predicting bike rental 'cnt'.
 First, perform exploratory data analysis.

 - There are 730 rows and 16 columns in this data set.
 - The data set has 8 categorical data and 4 numerical data after data type conversion.